Materials ordering in Google Sheets: Bill of Materials, reorder points and auto‑emailing suppliers

 Quick answer

-- A simple, robust reorder point (ROP) you can trust: ROP = average daily usage × lead time (days) + safety stock.
+- A simple, solid reorder point (ROP) you can trust: ROP = average daily usage × lead time (days) + safety stock.
 See variants below.

 - Build one Sheet with columns: SKU, Description, On Hand, On Order, Lead Time (days), Avg Daily Usage, Safety Stock, Reorder Point, Supplier, Email, Case Size.